boyter/scc/README.md

 The complexity estimate is really just a number that is only comparable to files in the same language.
 It should not be used to compare languages directly without weighting them.
 The reason for this is that its calculated by looking for branch and loop statements in the code and incrementing a counter for that file.

 Because some languages don't have loops and instead use recursion they can have a lower complexity count.
 Does this mean they are less complex?
-Probably not, but the tool cannot see this because it does not build an AST of the code and simple scans through it.
+Probably not, but the tool cannot see this because it does not build an AST of the code as it only scans through it.

 Generally though the complexity there is to help estimate between projects written in the same language, or for finding the most complex file in a project `scc --by-file -s complexity` which can be useful when you are estimating on how hard something is to maintain, or when looking for those files that should probably be refactored.